andrei-lazer/pong-3ds/README.md

-# Anki for 3DS
+# Pong for the 3DS

-This is a remake of Anki for 3DS.
-I'm not sure how achievable this is, but I'm going to try to have at least some very basic functionality.
+A remake of Pong for the Nintendo 3DS.
+Currently in development.